Day 1

 27th August 2025

-Bridging Impact Housing Solutions:
+Bridging Impact Housing Solutions: SDA & Community

-Specialist Disability Accommodation, Transitional Housing
+Specialist Disability Accommodation, NDIS Transitional Housing

 Times : 8.30am - 4.30pm

-Includes Morning tea, Lunch, Networking
+includes Morning tea, Lunch, After the event Networking

-Bundle Tables of 8 are available
+Tables of 8 are available

 Day 2 SILSDA QLD Conference